ASeed223/Nov-1/README.md

-Hi, Here are the detailed steps to troubleshoot the errors below in case you guys were interested to learn about this task.
+Hi, here are the detailed steps to troubleshoot the errors below in case you’re interested in learning more about this task.

-fix grammar